TimBartelsmeier/osm-to-svg/README.md

 # osm-to-svg

 A Python library for generating SVG maps from OpenStreetMap data.
-It allows creating SVG files that contain styled layers for roads, waterways, bodies of water, railways, buildings and green spaces; and allows placing POI markers.
+It allows creating SVG files that contain styled layers for roads, waterways, bodies of water, railways, buildings and green spaces; as well as placing POI markers.

-TODO: advanced styling, arbitrary combinations, scaling, etc.
+If you have any questions or improvement/feature ideas, feel free to contact me :)

 > [!WARNING]
-> This project was programmed entirely with AI tools (Github Copilot with Claude Sonnet 4.5 & 4.6 and GPT-5.3.-Codex).
-This was partly because I needed such a tool for a private project but didn't have the time to implement it myself, and partly because I wanted to try out for myself how well “vibecoding” works.
+> This project was programmed with AI tools.
 I have tested the functionality and, at least for my application, everything works as expected and without unintended side-effects.
 However, I have only given a cursory inspection to the generated code itself and I accept no liability for it.

 ## Installation